JayJersan/help/docs/getting-started/azure-cdr.md

 ---
-title: AccuKnox CDR for Azure – Deployment & Setup Guide
+title: CDR for Azure Setup Guide
 description: Accuknox CDR documentation for Azure
 ---

-# AccuKnox CDR for Azure – Deployment & Setup Guide
+# CDR for Azure Setup Guide

 !!! note "Remediation Setup"
     For remediation setup for AWS, Azure and GCP CDR please refer to the following links: